nmsohn/openlawnz-parsers/README.md

 # openlawnz-parser

 There are 2 parts: Pipeline (getting data), and Parser (parsing the data).
+Pipeline is used to reset `cases` schema and fetch data from `pipline_cases` schema

 ## Parsers Quick Start for Openlaw NZ volunteers